WWE Immortals: Zombie Invasion

 Immortals introduced a mode called "Zombie Invasion", which allowed players to gain Gold zombified versions of four WWE superstars: Brock Lesnar, AJ Styles, Stone Cold Steve Austin, and Seth Rollins.
 Players had to choose three of their Immortals to compete in a five-stage gauntlet match, with the first four stages featuring two Immortals and one of the zombie Immortals, and the fifth stage featuring three of the zombie Immortals.
 Damage the players' Immortals accumulated from the matches did not reset.
 After the final stage, players received Immortal credits and a Graveyard Pack containing stone letters that the player could put on the gravestones of the four zombie Immortals, and once a name was filled, the player would receive said Immortal to add to their collection.
 Unused letters were stored, and after receiving one of the zombie Immortals, the gravestone name reset to allow the player to fill in the name again for more copies of the Immortal.
 After a couple hours reset, the player could attempt the Zombie Invasion again with the stages getting progressively more difficult.

 Reception

-The iOS version received above-average reviews according to the review aggregation website Metacritic.
+The iOS version received "mixed or average reviews" according to the review aggregation website Metacritic.

+GameRevolution rated WWE Immoortals 7/10, praising its renditions of WWE wrestlers and graphics, and saying the game "has more depth than you would expect from a free-to-play title."
+They critiqued the length of play sessions and pointed out some technical faults.

+PocketGamer was a bit more favourable towards the game, giving it a 4/5 rating.
+They called the game "remarkably fun" and praised its graphics, polish, and overall design.
+TouchArcade also rated the game 4/5, complementing the gameplay, multiplayer features, and the Rivals and Allies system.